AliSoftware/alisoftware.github.io/_posts/2016-02-06-async-errors.md

 }
 ```

-How can you `throw` in this situation in case the request failed?
+How can you `throw` in case where the request failed?

-* It doesn't make sense to make the `fetchUser` function itself to `throw`, because this function returns immediately, but the network error would only happen later.
-So when the error occurs, it would be too late to `throw` an error as the result of the `fetchUser` function call itself.
+* It doesn't make sense to make the `fetchUser` function itself to `throw`, because this function returns immediately and the network error would only happen later.
+So, when the error occurs, it would be too late to `throw` an error as the result of the `fetchUser` function call itself.
 * Maybe you can mark the `completion` as `throws`?
 But the code doing the call to that `completion(user)` method is inside the `fetchUser`, it's not at call site.
-So the one receiving and facing to handle the error would be the code inside `fetchUser` itself, not the call site.
+So the one receiving and forced to handle the error would be the code inside `fetchUser` itself, not the call site.
 So that doesn't solve it either. 😢

 ## Hacking it

-One way of working around this limitation is to make the `completion` return not directly a `User?`, but a throwing function `Void throws -> User` instead, itself returning a `User` (let's call this a `UserBuilder`).
+One way of working around this limitation is to make the `completion` not return a `User?` to the caller directly, but a throwing function `Void throws -> User` instead, itself returning a `User` (let's call this a `UserBuilder`).
 This way, we can use `throw` again.

 Then when the completion returns the `userBuilder` func, we'll then need to call `try userBuilder()` to access the `User`… or have it `throw` on error.